amejiarosario/jerkyll-drupal7-migration/source/_posts/2012-09-11-backbone-dot-js-for-absolute-beginners-getting-started.markdown

 **1.1.- Simple HTML5 and Backbone boilerplate**

-To get started download [this simple html file](https://raw.github.com/amejiarosario/Backbone-tutorial/9821e5b1fdc39d22720b1a1d89055cc531f994d7/backbone-tutorial.html).
+To get started download [this simple html file](https://raw.github.com/amejiarosario/Backbone-tutorial/439ff34409dfc01adca7f9f96efcd726295f1aac/backbone-tutorial.html).
 This file  contains the libraries that you'll need (jQuery, Underscore.js, Backbone.js and Backbone-localStorage.js) and the placeholders for your HTML and JS code.
 Don't worry about the libraries we are going to explain them, as we need them.

-After downloading the [file](https://raw.github.com/amejiarosario/Backbone-tutorial/9821e5b1fdc39d22720b1a1d89055cc531f994d7/backbone-tutorial.html), notice the HTML where all your page will be built using Backbone.Views!
+After downloading the afored mentioned file, notice the HTML where all your page will be built using Backbone.Views!

 All your js app will be loaded here: